ReallySmallSoftware/cordova-plugin-firestore/README.md

 }
 ```

-The number is seconds since EPOC.
+The number is seconds since epoch.

 The client will receive the field as a Javascript Date.